Jack Good (producer): Music and musical theatre

 He was a musical theatrical producer creating productions such as Good Rockin' Tonite.
 Oh Boy!, Elvis the Musical and Catch My Soul, which was also made into a film of the same name, released in 1974.

-He had a cameo appearance as an uptight naval officer in the comedy film Father Goose (1966).
+He had a supporting role as an uptight naval officer in the comedy film Father Goose (1964).

 Art

 Good converted to Roman Catholicism and devoted his time to Christianity and icon painting, including a wall painting portraying the television as the Devil.
 His paintings have been exhibited at the Rancho de Chimayó gallery alongside those of painter Antonio Roybal.
 He lived in New Mexico for many years, but returned to England to live in Oxfordshire.

 Death

 Good died of complications from a fall in Oxfordshire on 24 September 2017, at the age of 86.